Introduction

 Select the Correct Spark Plug:

-Ensure the new spark plug matches the specifications recommended by the vehicle’s manufacturer.
+Make sure the new spark plug matches the specifications from your vehicle’s manufacturer.

 Removing the Old Spark Plug: